AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/map-find-replace-without-source-mode.png){align="left"}

 <details>
-    <summary> Perform the global search and replace with the Source mode disabled </summary>
+    <summary> Perform global search and replace with the Source mode disabled </summary>

 To perform the global search and replace, perform the following steps: